-The order is then entered into our computer, an acknowledgement is generated back to the customer, the internal order is then posted to stock raw material, we place an order for material if needed.
+The order is then entered into our computer, an acknowledgment is generated back to the customer, the internal order is then posted to stock raw material, and we place an order for material if needed.
 If material is available the order is sent to the shop to either go to the coiling, handwork, or secondary department.

 Hand Work:This is where small quantities of springs are made by hand.
 If a customer wants less than 15 springs, the job is given to the Hand Work department, since the setup time is minimal, the springs can be produced more economically.

 Secondary:Torsion Spring Manufacturing

 The secondary department is where small quantities of wire are bent by hand.
 Once the spring is coiled, this is where the ends of torsion springs are formed, where loops are put onto the ends of extension springs, and where wire forms are made.